nbpayne/dp-nickpayne/musicians-packages.md

 {% endcapture %}

 {% capture musicVideoEntry %}
+Complete production of a professional music video.
+Includes brainstorming a great idea, pre-production, shooting and post.
+We keep cost down by limiting shooting to a single location.

 - Music video shot in 1 location
 - 10 minute Behind The Scenes interview video about the song and the making of the music video
 - 12 reels to support the promotion of your video for three months